 Getting ’em to bite

-Burbot primarily feed tight to bottom.
+Completely depends on the lake, but often times burbot are primarily feed tight to bottom (especially when crayfish or even small perch are the primary forage).
 Skip the “5-second rule,” they don’t mind picking their dinner right up off the lake floor.
 I like to pound bottom several times to stir things up, then lift my spoon 6-12” off bottom and dance it in place for several seconds.
 This makes the glob of shiners do a tantalizing dance as they disperse scent and vibration into the water.
 Then I’ll do a larger lift of the rod tip at the end of the dance and let the bait crash back down into bottom before starting over.

 Respect the ‘pout

 They provide exceptional table fare!
 Boiled or deep fried, burbot are known as the “poor man’s lobster” for a reason.
 If you’re not going to take the time to clean what you catch, let it go for another person to enjoy the epic battle that ‘pout offer.
-I realize there is no limit on burbot, but let’s practice selective harvest.
+I realize there is [at the time of writing this] no limit on burbot, but let’s practice selective harvest.
 Keep the smaller males if possible and let those big ladies swim.
 Approximately 20% of a big females weight is thanks to her eggs.
 That’s a lot of baby burbs!

 Respect the ‘pout.
 You’re sure to gain a newfound appreciation for these leopard-printed hand bags with shoulders after hooking up with one.
 Sit back, enjoy the ride, and hope your drag is set accordingly.